Through a glass smartly: a 3D boost for ferry design

 “Any changes to the design, whether in the engine room or wheelhouse, can be communicated via AR, including all onboard systems and controls,” explains Simon Crook, senior solution specialist at SSI.
 “A vessel master could use HoloLens or a similar platform to complete vessel-specific training prior to the vessel’s launch, shortening its time to service.”

-This option appealed to the ferry operator, which wanted to limit the time spent on ‘real-world’ training sessions for these newbuilds.
-Harris says: “We have already used the HoloLens to stream the 3D model to multiple locations, with clients sharing the experience through remote headsets.
+The technology could also be used for crew and maintenance training purposes.
+Harris says: “You could use the HoloLens to stream the 3D model to multiple locations, with clients sharing the experience through remote headsets.
 Because we can scale the virtualisation to full size, you see the model as designed, making it ideal for training and familiarisation.”
 Given typical crew travel costs – including ground transportation costs, airfares, accommodation, meals and, in some cases, visa and passport fees – remote training could also benefit operators on a tight budget.

 Crook explains that ShipConstructor is typically run on standard CAD-spec workstations: an Intel 64-bit Core i7 processor and a memory of 8-16GB should be sufficient to run digital twins along the lines of the project described above.
 “A large-scale project of 100,000+ parts can comfortably be viewed in SSI’s ShipExplorer environment,” Crook elaborates.
 “The amount of geometry that can be viewed at once in the AR environment, through Microsoft HoloLens 2, varies depending on the project complexity and level of detail.